FrancescoMonaco/PhDPresentation/slides.md

 ---

 # A Bloom filter predictor for distance approximations
-Faster distance computations in ANN
+Faster similarity computations in ANN

 <br>

 - <span v-mark.orange="1"> Setting</span>:
-    Computing distances between elements is fundamental in tasks of ANN.
+    Computing similarity between elements is fundamental in tasks of ANN.

 - <span v-mark.red="2"> Problem</span>:
-    Computing distances is expensive, especially in high dimensional spaces.
-We want to approximate the distance between elements using a small subset of their dimensions.
+    Computing similarities is expensive, especially in high dimensional spaces.
+We want to approximate the similarity between elements using a small subset of their dimensions.
-    Current methods to approximate distances have known problems on robustness.
+    Current methods to approximate similarity have known problems on robustness.

 - <span v-mark.green="3"> Solution</span>:
-    We implement a sensitive Bloom filter predictor to select the most relevant dimensions and estimate the distance between elements.
+    We implement a sensitive Bloom filter predictor to select the most relevant dimensions and estimate the similarity between elements.
 We expect it to be robust given the theoretical properties of the Bloom filter.

 ---
 transition: fade